 What Researchers Did

-A trauma and hyperbaric medicine specialist reviewed how HBOT addresses the underlying biology of acute traumatic ischemia, a category of injuries that includes crush injuries, compartment syndrome, burns, frostbite, threatened surgical flaps, and replanted limbs.
+A trauma and hyperbaric medicine specialist reviewed how HBOT addresses the underlying biology of acute traumatic ischaemia, a category of injuries that includes crush injuries, compartment syndrome, burns, frostbite, threatened surgical flaps, and replanted limbs.

 What They Found

 All acute traumatic ischemias share common biology: damaged blood supply, swelling, dying tissue, and infection risk.
 HBOT directly targets these shared mechanisms by flooding tissues with oxygen even when blood flow is restricted.
-For the most severe orthopedic injuries (Gustilo Grade III-B and III-C open fractures), complication rates remain around 50% even with excellent standard care, and HBOT offers a biologically sound adjunct to improve those odds.
+For the most severe orthopaedic injuries (Gustilo Grade III-B and III-C open fractures), complication rates remain around 50% even with excellent standard care, and HBOT offers a biologically sound adjunct to improve those odds.

 Canadian Relevance